paperwork/paperframe/README.md

 # Paperframe
-A Node.js Framework based on Express.js &amp; Mongorito.
+A Node.js REST API framework based on Express.js & Mongorito, used inside Paperwork.